decentraland/decentraland-ui-utils/README.md

 When instancing a new Option Prompt, you can pass the following parameters:

 - `title`: Header in bold letters at the top of the window
-- `instructions`: Smaller print instructions
+- `instructions`: Smaller print instructions.
-- `onAccept`: Function that gets executed if player clicks accept
+- `onAccept`: Function that gets executed if player clicks accept.
-- `onReject`: Function that gets executed if player clicks reject
+- `onReject`: Function that gets executed if player clicks reject.
 - `acceptLabel`: String to go in the accept button
 - `rejectLabel`: String to go in the reject button
 - `useDarkTheme`: Switch the style of the window to the dark theme.